cengizeken/cengizeken/README.md

 - 👋 Hi, I’m @cengizeken
-- 👀 I’m interested in software architecture, test and measurement, design patterns, OOP, project management
+- 👀 I’m interested in software architecture, test and measurement, design patterns, OOP, project management, JIRA, Agile Methodologies(Scrum, Canban), C#, Java, JS, Python
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently developing Angular, JS and FrontEnd projects and repositories
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on sharing my experience on developing software projects and
-- 📫 How to reach me ...
+- 📫 How to reach me cengiz.eken@gmail.com

 <!---
 cengizeken/cengizeken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.